About the Editors

 Professor Dr. Chris Hall

-is Professor of German at the University of Joensuu in Finland, having previously taught at the universities of Bonn, Leicester (UK) and Waikato (NZ).
+is Emeritus Professor of German at University of Eastern Finland in Joensuu, having previously taught at the universities of Bonn, Tampere (Finland), Leicester (UK) and Waikato (NZ).
 His research interests are in the fields of German linguistics and phonetics, language teaching and testing, computer-assisted language learning, and intercultural communication.

 is Professor for Postcolonial Studies, Pathway Leader in German and Research Co-ordinator at the Department of Languages and Intercultural Communication, Anglia Ruskin University in Cambridge.
 He has published extensively on images of the Self and the Other in contemporary literature and on film as well as on different aspects of Language Learning and Teaching (especially on Business German and CALL).
 He is (with R. Tenberg) author of the BBC German Grammar.
 His research interests are in the field of discourse analysis and intercultural studies with particular reference to historiographical and fictional discourses.